-Research Finance looks after the post award financial administration of the PG.
-If there are questions on expense eligibility, invoices, financial balance of the account or the financial statements, these can be directed to the Finance Officer at Research Finance, listed on the Research Project Budget Form and in FMS nQuery (select Chartfields menu, Project/Grant menu, and key in the PG number).
+Research Finance looks after the post award financial administration of the Grant.
+If there are questions on expense eligibility, invoices, financial balance of the account or the financial statements, these can be directed to the Finance Officer at Research Finance, listed on the Research Project Budget Form and under the Roles section of the Grant.

-ORS and UILO ensure pre-award compliance is met and assit in setting up the research PG.
+ORS and UILO ensure pre-award compliance is met and assist in setting up the research grant.

-If there are concerns regarding the status of a research application, status of a PG set up, budget or any grant agreement/contract issues, please contact Office of Research Services (ORS), or University Industry Liaison Office (UILO) if it is a contract-based account.
+If there are concerns regarding the status of a research application, status of a grant set up, budget or any grant agreement/contract issues, please contact Office of Research Services (ORS), or University-Industry Liaison Office (UILO) if it is a contract-based account.

-Once the PG is opened, the researcher is responsible for:
+Once the grant is opened, the researcher is responsible for:

-- Following agency policies and guidelines on the use of funds in the PG.
+- Following agency policies and guidelines on the use of funds in the grant.

-- Authorizing and reviewing expenditures posted to the PG.
+- Authorizing and reviewing expenditures posted to the grant.

 - Providing technical progress reports to agencies as required on a timely basis.

-- Reviewing and notifying the ORS or UILO of any budget discrepancies in their PG.
+- Reviewing and notifying the ORS or UILO of any budget discrepancies in their grant.

-- Reviewing and notifying Research Finance of any revenue or expense discrepancies in their PG.
+- Reviewing and notifying Research Finance of any revenue or expense discrepancies in their grant.